ttscoff/howzit_old/README.md

 I personally like to alias `bld` to `howzit -r`.
 If you define a function in your shell, you can have it default to "build" but accept an alternate argument.
 There's an example for Fish included, and in Bash it would be as simple as `howzit -r ${1:build}`.

-For completion you can use `howzit -L` to list all sections, and `howzit -T` to list all "runnable" sections (sections containing an @directive or run block).
+For completion you can use `howzit -L` to list all topics, and `howzit -T` to list all "runnable" topics (topics containing an @directive or run block).
 Completion examples for Fish are included in the `fish` directory.

 ## Similar Projects